andrewshandy/AvivaHackathon2021_text2sql/README.md

-# AvivaHackathon2021_text2sql
+# Project implemented for AvivaHackathon2021
-Web service that translates text to SQL queries
+Web service that translates text to SQL queries.
+I trained a seq2seq with attention model and deployed it to a Streamlit application using Flask.